 Approaches in line with principles of permaculture resonate well – from a philosophical perspective and also from the perspective of sustainability considering that Massia has no staff.
 Working with nature not against it; less work, more vitality, diversity and health.
 We like Masanobu Fukuoka’s natural farming philosophy and the idea of curating plants and allowing them to manage their ecologies themselves.
 We like Cho Han Kyo and the Korean Natural Farming’s method of using indigenous microorganisms to keep the soil healthy.

 We are in favour of stepping back instead of in and prefer non-manipulative practices to create the herb garden.
 We’re curious to see what happens if we simply let all plants on the grounds grow without cutting them down.
 A living archive, that doesn’t need human interaction as much as one might think.
-Make use of the ground-tilling activities of the moles by using their hills as plant beds; using messiness as structure and experimenting with creating a perimeter with plants that repel moles.

-We’d like Massia and its grounds to feel like an invitation to enter and interact with it, letting the inter-actor find their own way of entering, being, residing, engaging, connecting; Letting desire lines evolve instead of leading steps with rigid routes.
+We’d like Massia and its grounds to feel like an invitation to enter and interact with, letting the inter-actor find their own way of entering, being, residing, engaging, connecting; Letting desire lines evolve instead of leading steps with rigid routes.
 Experimenting and researching pathways and ways of inviting through space.
 Introducing micro climates of space that offer various ways of being in the space for varieties of beings.
 Build spaces and sculptures for shelter, choreograph for the senses.

 Pollination – Proposals for collective learning & doing

 • Philosophy lectures (Philosophy of ecology pencilled in for 15th Sep.)